HP Launches Small Form Factor Desktop AI PC With Focus On Power And Security

 HP has added to its recently announced portfolio of AI PCs with the launch of the HP Elite Small Form Factor 805 G9 Desktop PC.

-Vanguard Computers Inc .
-(Vanguard) recommends HP business desktops for state and government agencies and educational institutions looking to power their most demanding applications.
+Intech Southwest Services (Intech Southwest) recommends HP business desktops for companies looking to power their most demanding applications.
 The highly secure and easy to manage HP Elite 805 SFF is equipped with an AMD RyzenTM 8000 series processor and AMD RDNATM onboard graphics, and an NPU that work together to balance workloads and get the most out of cloud-based AI applications.

-“It's HP's mission to enable companies to harness the full power of AI,” said Deb Smith, President at Vanguard,“Organizations are rapidly embracing AI.
-HP's new AI-powered desktop PC, combined with Vanguard's expertise in PC client solutions, empowers companies to equip their workforce with powerful, secure devices for leveraging AI both now and in the future.”
+“HP is dedicated to helping businesses harness the full potential of AI,” said Chris Reile, Sales Manager at Intech Southwest,“Organizations are adopting AI at a rapid pace.
+HP's new desktop AI PC, paired with Intech's IT services and support help companies equip their workers with powerful, secure devices to leverage AI now and in the future.”

 The HP Elite SFF 805 G9 Desktop PC is protected by HP Wolf Security to ensure business data stays safe.
 HP Wolf Security for Business creates a hardware-enforced, always-on, resilient defense.

-To learn more about the HP Elite SFF 805 G9 Desktop PC and Vanguard's PC solutions, including Device as a Service and Vanguard Asset Manager Service, visit Vanguard's website .
+To learn more about the HP Elite SFF 805 G9 Desktop PC and Intech Southwest's services and support, visit Intech Southwest's website at .

-About Vanguard: Vanguard is an industry-leading Technology Solutions Provider serving government, business, and education organizations in Milwaukee WI and across the state.
-Vanguard specializes in delivering effective IT solutions tailored to every client's needs.
+About Intech Southwest Services: Intech Southwest is a leading full-service provider of best-in-class professional information technology and solutions for corporations, K-12 and higher education institutions in the San Antonio and Houston Texas areas.
+Intech Southwest specializes in turn-key solutions for customers to help them grow and succeed.

 1 Copilot in Windows requires Windows 11.
 Some features require an NPU.
 Timing of feature delivery and availability varies by market and device.
 Requires Microsoft account to log in.
 Where Microsoft in Windows is not available, the Copilot key will lead to the Bing search engine.
 See .